codingcatgirl/choo/docs/choo/models.rst

     .. attribute:: origin

-        The start :py:class:`AbstractLocation` of this trip.
+        The start :py:class:`GeoLocation` of this trip.

     .. attribute:: destination

-        The end :py:class:`AbstractLocation` of this trip.
+        The end :py:class:`GeoLocation` of this trip.

     .. attribute:: departure

-        The departure at the first :py:class:`AbstractLocation` of this trip as :py:class:`RealtimeTime`.
+        The departure at the first :py:class:`GeoLocation` of this trip as :py:class:`RealtimeTime`.
 (If there are leading :py:class:`Way` objects they need to have the ``duration`` attribute set in order for this to work)

     .. attribute:: arrival

-        The arrival at the last :py:class:`AbstractLocation` of this trip as :py:class:`RealtimeTime`.
+        The arrival at the last :py:class:`GeoLocation` of this trip as :py:class:`RealtimeTime`.
 (If there are trailing :py:class:`Way` objects they need to have the ``duration`` attribute set in order for this to work)

     .. attribute:: linetypes